Epicodus-Curriculum/pre-work-full-stack/0j_independent_projects_and_code_reviews.md

 ![This calendar shows the process for independent project submissions, reviews, and resubmissions for full-time students.](https://learnhowtoprogram.s3.us-west-2.amazonaws.com/INTRO/week1-html-css/remote_images_2021/resubmission-calendar.png)

-The calendar above shows the independent project process for the full-time program:
+The calendar above shows the independent project process for the full-time and part-time day programs:

 * Every Friday, independent projects are released at 8 am PST and submitted by 5:00 pm PST.
 * Your instructor will review your independent project in the following week.
 If all objectives are met, you are done!